What you need to know

 An innovative approach

-The Commission has designed and implemented several highly innovative responsible gaming initiatives aimed at increasing informed player choice.
+The Commission has designed and implemented several innovative initiatives aimed at promoting responsible gaming and reducing gambling related harm.

-- PlayMyWay is an innovative budget-setting tool.
-This tool prompts rewards card holders to voluntarily choose a daily, weekly and/or monthly budget to track their spending while at Plainridge Park Casino.
+- PlayMyWay is a first-of-its kind budget-setting tool for slot machine play at Plainridge Park Casino.
+This tool allows rewards card holders to voluntarily choose a daily, weekly and/or monthly budget and then provides notifications as they approach their limit.

 The MGC Responsible Gaming Framework

 The Responsible Gaming Framework is intended to inform gambling regulation in Massachusetts and provide an overall orientation to responsible gaming practice and policy adopted by MGC and gaming licensees.
 The Framework is not designed to function as a regulation, but to guide the Commission’s decisions as it promulgates regulation and develops programs and practices to support responsible gaming.
 The Responsible Gaming Framework is based on the commitment by the MGC and its gaming licensees to the guiding value of ethical and responsible behavior.

 The Responsible Gaming Framework provides an approach through which gaming licensees can ensure their practices are consistent with the Commission’s expectations that legalized gambling in the Commonwealth will be conducted in a manner to minimize harm.

 The MGC Responsible Gaming Framework supports the implementation of the expanded gaming law (Chapter 194 of the Acts of 2011, M.G.L. chapter 23K, or “the Gaming Act”) of the Commonwealth of Massachusetts.
 The legislation includes a number of key mandates to ensure the successful implementation of expanded gaming, including protection for host and surrounding communities and the prevention and mitigation of social impacts and costs.
 For further information about Massachusetts’ public health response to expanded gaming, view the Strategic Plan: Services to Mitigate the Harms Associated with Gambling in Massachusetts.

 Public Health Trust Fund